fcernas1/NYC_Accidents/README.md

 ### Data Sources
 This data set titled 'Motor Vehicle Collisions-Crashes" taken from [data.gov](data.gov), published by New York City agencies and updated every day.
 At the time of download, the file had over 2,000,000 rows of collision data starting from July 2012, and ending in December of 2024.

 Given the original dataset had 2,000,000+ rows, creating a Entity Relationship Diagram was optimal to shorten the execution fo queries in PostgreSQL.
-Executing queries using only relevant tables significantly shortened the time needed to create queries, in addition to the use of Common Table Expressions(CTEs).
+Executing queries using only relevant tables significantly shortened the time needed to create queries, in addition to the use of Common Table Expressions(CTEs)

 ![image](https://github.com/user-attachments/assets/ba126c91-ff51-4f77-8ee2-ba1da2630e0b)

 After cleaning the data set using PostgreSQL, the final dataset was exported as a CSV file and used in Tableau.